GianlucaBortoli/httpd-log-monitor/README.md

 The executable will be placed in `./bin` and has the race detector enabled.

 ## Unit tests
+One-line assertions in unit-tests are provided by https://github.com/stretchr/testify.
+It's a handy wrapper of the golang standard `testing` package.

 Unit tests can be run (with the race detector enabled) typing
 ```bash
 $ make test